Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 We have one running 24/7 in Aden’s room and another one in the living room.

-I had plenty of swaddles on my baby registry, but I didn’t include enough sleep sacks.
+I had plenty of swaddles on my baby registry, but I didn’t include any sleep sacks.

 If you’re looking for long sleeves, I like these.